Brian Craig Miller, Ph.D.

 Current Research Projects

-Want to be a reviewer for Civil War History?
+Want to be an author for Civil War History?

 Please contact me if I can be of any assistance to you.
 My email is email@example.com and my office, in 411B Plumb Hall, has a phone, which you can call at (620) 341-5573.